cdk8s-team/cdk8s-examples/typescript/hello-helm/README.md

 # Hello Helm

-This example application deploys [bitnami/redis](https://github.com/bitnami/charts/tree/master/bitnami/redis) Helm chart with sentinel containers enabled.
+This example application shows how to use the [`Helm`](https://cdk8s.io/docs/latest/basics/helm/) construct.

 Before running this, you will need to make sure you have `helm` installed and available in your PATH environment variable.